f5devcentral/sslo-o365-update/README.md

 ---

 **Improvements**
+- Update 7.2.7 - to enable separate allow, optimize, default, and all URL include blocks
 - Update 7.2.6 - to support additional enhancements
    - Updated to make the script compatible with python2 and python3 with platform check